classiebit/eventmie-pro-docs/resources/docs/2.0/installation.md

 After installation, make sure to add Mail server SMTP credentials on Admin Panel.

 - Simply visit Admin Panel
+- **First update the Admin email admin@admin.com to some real email.**
 - Click on Settings -> Mail tab
 - And enter mail server credentials.
 - Make sure to test SMTP credentials here- [smtper.net](https://www.smtper.net) if emails are not delivering.

+---

+>{warning} If some emails are sending but not booking emails, then it's due to admin@admin.com email.
+Please update it to some real email.

+---

 <a name="update-admin-email"></a>